CopernicaMarketingSoftware/AMQP-CPP/README.md

 The AMQP-CPP library uses C++11 features, so if you intend use it, please make sure that your compiler is up-to-date and supports C++11.

+**Note for the reader** This readme file has a peculiar structure.
+We start with explaining the pure and hard core low level interface in which you have to take care of opening socket connections yourself.
+In reality, you probably want to use the simpler TCP interface that is being described later on.

 ABOUT